vaginessa/dns-wiki/DNS.md

 Android use a a dynamic DNS ([DDNS](https://en.wikipedia.org/wiki/Dynamic_DNS)) by default, which updates the DNS every time when the IP address changes ISP <-> wifi.

 By default the Google DNS server (since 2009) is set (8.8.8.8/8.8.4.4), currently the DNS servers gets overridden after each reboot even with [setprop](http://android.git.kernel.org/?p=platform/frameworks/base.git;a=object;h=6d626d41e9db62a0eadb61ccb2aa4081a8b9f6d0).
-Googles public DNS supports DNSSEC validation since 2013 by default unless you do not want this (via opt-out), which means that this server is secured and nothing speaks against using it (except the Google paranoia of course).
+Googles public DNS supports DNSSEC validation since 2013 by default unless you do not want this (via opt-out), which means that this server is secured and nothing speaks against using it (except the anti-Google paranoia of course).

 // IP change or reconnection (connectivity changes -> RIL via e.g. ndc resolver setifdns rmnet0 x.x.x.x y.y.y.y).

 How can I gather DNS (A/AAA/...) requests?
 -----------

-> All AOSP based ROMs coming with TCPdump as binary included.
+All AOSP based ROMs coming with TCPdump as binary included.
 So we can just use this to show what's going on behind, there are several [Tutorials](http://www.kandroid.org/online-pdk/guide/tcpdump.html) and [documents](http://inst.eecs.berkeley.edu/~ee122/fa06/projects/tcpdump-2up.pdf) available to handling TCPdump.
 If this is to complicated for you, you can just grab AdAway (needs root) and use there own TCPDump/dnsmasq/libpcap interface to list all requests - it also provides an interface to add them to your hosts or to an separate white-/blacklist.

 // Android use a kind of BIND (which includes "dig").